bombasticSlacks/3-skill/Injury.md

 ### Life
 Poison, acid, and rot ravage the body, destroying life itself.
 ### Heat
-Heat, power, holy energy ravage the body
+Heat, power, holy energy ravage the body.
 ### Cold
-Ice, chill, vampiric energy ravage the body
+Ice, chill, vampiric energy ravage the body.

 ## Heroes
 Your characters are heroes.
 Heroes can’t instantly die from an attack.
 Any attack that would kill a hero outright, instead leaves the character [Defeated](Effects#Defeated).